 Most oxygen absorber packets contain a little pink pill that changes colour and turns blue if the oxygen absorber has expired or is no longer useful.

 - Salt and sugar do not need oxygen for long-term storage as both will turn rock solid.

-- Once the packaging is exposed, take out what is required and store the rest in an airtight jar.
+- Once the packaging is exposed, remove what is required and store the rest in an airtight jar.

 - Keep the exposure of the oxygen absorbers to a minimum; otherwise, frequent exposure will get them all activated.